 Guess you’ve seen a samurai movie where a legendary blacksmith pulls out a red-hot sword from a blazing furnace.
 He then beats it into shape using a hammer and cools it before doing other things to make the sword better.

-These include; heating the steel, hammering it into your preferred shape, then hardening and tempering to make it stronger.
+These include; heating the steel, hammering it into your preferred shape, and then hardening and tempering it to make it stronger.

 You finish by adding a fitting handle to your new knife and sharpening the blade to make it ready for slicing.

-As with all forged items some features make them stand above other knives.
-Besides, most knife enthusiasts and kitchen merchants would opt for the forged blades due to their resilience, durability, and toughness.
+As with all forged items, some features make them stand above other knives.
+Besides, most knife enthusiasts and kitchen merchants would opt for forged blades due to their resilience, durability, and toughness.

 Although the quality of the blade depends on the blacksmith’s dexterity, it does have its innate beneficial attributes.
 That said, here are some other benefits of excellent Hand Forged Knives.